TBD54566975/example-pfi-aud-usd-tbdex/README.md

 ![image](https://github.com/tbdeng/pinpayments-pfi/assets/14976/ea2b87a1-e25d-4c6f-b3ea-65c93c1d499e)

-NOTE: this is not using market rates, or anything sensible, and is for illustrative purposes only.
+NOTE: this is not using market rates, or anything sensible, and is for illustrative purposes only, not production use.

 # Development Prerequisites
 ## `node` and `npm`